PC Jeweller

-PC Jeweller Limited (BSE: 534809) is a jeweller based in New Delhi, India.
-It started operations in April 2005 with one showroom at Karol Bagh Delhi and 80 showrooms in India.
+PC Jeweller Limited is a jeweller based in New Delhi, India.
+It started operations in April 2005 with one showroom at Karol Bagh Delhi and 50 showrooms in India.
 It is a first generation business promoted by two brothers- Padam Chand Gupta and Balram Garg.
-It presently has 80 stores in 66 cities across 17 States/UT.
+It presently has 50 stores in 38 cities across 13 States/UT.

 PC Jeweller engages in the manufacture, export, wholesale and retail of gold and diamond jewelry in India.
 The company's business model consists of opening large format, standalone stores at high street locations.
 The company sells only hall marked jewellery and certified diamond jewellery.

-Milestones
+History

-2005: P Chand Jewellers was incorporated.
-Showroom in Karol bagh inaugurated.
+In 2005, P Chand Jewellers was incorporated and a showroom opened in Karol bagh.

-2007: Two more showrooms opened, at Noida and Panchukla (Haryana) respectively.
+In 2007, Jeweller opened two more showrooms in Noida and Panchukla (Haryana).
 Company also commences export operations from the manufacturing unit at the Noida SEZ.

-2008: Opens two more showrooms at Faridabad and Dehradun.
+In 2008, company opened two showrooms in Faridabad and Dehradun.

-2009: Commences operations at the manufacturing unit in Selaqui and Dehradun.
-Two more showrooms opened in Pitampura (New Delhi) and Chandigarh.
+In 2009, company commences operations at the manufacturing unit in Selaqui, an industrial area in Dehradun District.
+Company opened two showrooms in Pitampura (New Delhi) and Chandigarh.
+In 2011, the company changed its status from a private limited to a public limited company and was listed on the NSE and BSE on 27 December 2012.

-2011: Company goes public limited from private.
 Export operations unit begin from the Noida SEZ.
-Eight more showrooms open in Ludhiana, Bilaspur, Pali, South Extension (New Delhi), Beawar, Ajmer and Amritsar.
+Company opened eight showrooms in Ludhiana, Bilaspur, Pali, South Extension (New Delhi), Beawar, Ajmer and Amritsar.